Ashok Gajanan Modak

-In 2006, the University of Mumbai offered him the honorary position of adjunct professor in the Centre for Central Eurasian Studies and he has been busy in this role till date.
+In 2006, the University of Mumbai offered him the honorary position of adjunct professor in the Centre for Central Eurasian Studies and he was busy in this role until his death.

-Modak has pursued his research activities in several countries like the former USSR, the Netherlands, United Kingdom, former Yugoslavia to name a few.
-In 1986 the US Government invited him for a monthlong participation in seminars pertaining to Superpower Relations.
-He was a research student at Jawaharlal Nehru University, New Delhi, Oriental Institute, Moscow (Russia) and also at the Institute of Social Studies, The Hague, the Netherlands.
+Modak pursued his research activities in several countries like the former USSR, the Netherlands, the United Kingdom and the former Yugoslavia to name a few.
+In 1986 the US Government invited him for a month-long participation in seminars on Superpower Relations.
+He was a research student at Jawaharlal Nehru University, New Delhi; the Oriental Institute, Moscow; and the Institute of Social Studies in The Hague.

-He has written 30 books, over 104 research papers and several newspaper and magazine articles in periodicals like International Studies, Journal of Indian Council of World Affairs New Delhi and Eternal India; New Delhi.
+He wrote 40 books, over 104 research papers and several newspaper and magazine articles in periodicals like International Studies, Journal of Indian Council of World Affairs New Delhi and Eternal India; New Delhi.

 Recipient of the Best Parliamentarian Award (1997) from the Legislative Council, Mumbai; Modak also won the P.B.
 Bhave Orator Award, Writer-Award and Chhatrapati Sambhaji Maharaj Award for his work in the Legislative Council of Maharashtra.

-Modak has also voluntarily involved himself on various forums and committees.
-Currently he is the President of two educational institutes in the state of Maharashtra.
-He heads the Konkan Graduates Forum which deals with imparting vocational education to female students.
-He also heads the Sahyadri Adiwasi Bahuvidha Sewa Sangh; an organisation rendering welfare services to tribal people of the Thane district in Maharashtra.
+Modak also voluntarily involved himself on various forums and committees.
+In later life, he was the President of two educational institutes in the state of Maharashtra.
+He headed the Konkan Graduates Forum which deals with imparting vocational education to female students.
+He also headed the Sahyadri Adiwasi Bahuvidha Sewa Sangh; an organisation rendering welfare services to tribal people of the Thane district in Maharashtra.

-He recently delivered a lecture series on "Integral Humanism and Westernism – A Comparative Analysis"; "Relevance of Integral Humanism in Present Era" by India Foundation; New Delhi and India Policy Foundation; New Delhi.
+Also in later life, he delivered a lecture series on "Integral Humanism and Westernism – A Comparative Analysis"; "Relevance of Integral Humanism in Present Era" by India Foundation; New Delhi and India Policy Foundation; New Delhi.

+Modak died in Mumbai on 2 January 2026, at the age of 85.